 The 64DD add-on only managed to sell 15,000 units in Japan and was classified as a commercial failure for Nintendo.
 Often being compared to all the add-ons Sega piled onto the Genesis/Mega Drive (e.g. Sega 32X).
 Nintendo didn’t completely walk away from this empty handed though, and if anything the 64DD was more of an experiment giving them a chance to trial new ideas (online games and internet access), some of which became standard features in Nintendo's future products and consoles.

-Prior to it's fate as a comercial failure the 64DD had a variety of titles being worked on for it.
+Prior to its fate as a commercial failure, the 64DD had a variety of titles being worked on for it.
 The following is a list of games and their fate

 * Dragon Warrior VII (released as a Playstation Title)

 *Hybrid Heaven (Eventually released as an N64 cartridge)

 * Mission Impossible (Eventually released as an N64 cartridge)

 * Mother 3 (released as a Game Boy Advance Title)